pdehaan/learningpathways/gxt3.md

 - **(Learn)** [Running Ext GWT 2 and 3 Together](http://www.sencha.com/learn/running-ext-gwt-2-and-3-together/) <small style='color:#aaa;'>&mdash; _Darrell Meyer_ on December 15, 2011</small>
   To allow a smooth transition from Ext GWT 2 to 3, Ext GWT lets you include both v2 and v3 components in the same application.
 This article explains the steps you need to take to run components from both versions at the same time.

+- **(Blog)** [Setting Up Your First Ext GWT Project in Eclipse](http://www.sencha.com/blog/setting-up-your-first-ext-gwt-project-in-eclipse/) <small style='color:#aaa;'>&mdash; _Brendan Coughran_ on November 10, 2010</small>
+  For those of you just entering the Ext GWT world, this is a quick guide for setting up your first project in Eclipse.

 - **(Documentation)** [Sencha GXT 3 API](http://docs.sencha.com/gxt/3/) <small style='color:#aaa;'>&mdash; _docs.sencha.com_</small>
   This document is the API specification for Sencha GXT 3.0.1.